dwightjack/yuzu/docs/packages/core/README.md

 }
 ```

-### Conditional state update
+### Conditional state updates

-Calls to `.setState` will trigger a conditional method `shouldUpdateState`.
+Calls to `setState` will trigger a conditional method `shouldUpdateState`.
 The method will be executed on each passed-in key and receives the key, it's current value and the provided new value.
 If the methods returns `true` the value will be updated and change events will be triggered.

 The default implementation is:

 ```js
 shouldUpdateState(key, currentValue, newValue) {